AngelMunoz/Perla/docs/assets/content/migrate.md

 ### Deprecated Configuration Options

-The following configuration options are still present in the schema for backward compatibility, but are **deprecated** and should not be used in new `perla.json` files.
+The following configuration options are still present in the schema, but are **deprecated** and should not be used in new `perla.json` files.
 If you are migrating, you should remove or replace these options as described below:

 #### Top-level deprecated options